Restoring the Entire Forest

 In rare cases you may have deleted or damaged a critical section of Active Directory that is shared by the entire forest.
 Changes that affect the entire forest include elevating the Forest Functional Level or an running an application that changes the schema (such as installing Exchange Server).

 Restoring the entire forest in a large organization can be difficult.
 The best approach is to take preventative steps.
-See our White Paper Active Directory Recovery Planning in Small and Large Organizations and the Microsoft article Planning for Active Directory Forest Recovery.
+See our White Paper Active Directory Recovery Planning in Small and Large Organizations and the Active Directory Forest Recovery Guide.

 To restore the whole forest you need to take all of the DCs offline first.
 Do this before you begin the restore process.
 Otherwise when you restore a DC one of the bad DCs will immediately attempt to replicate the bad changes to the newly restored DC and “infect” it.

 To avoid “infection” of the restored DCs, do one of the following:

 - Temporarily disconnect the network cables from the domain controllers, or

 - Temporarily disconnect the virtual network adapter from the network, or